+itudent Name:

+itudent Email:

+itudent Phone Number:

-Student Name: Student Email: Student Phone Number: If this is a new IPPE site and/or a new preceptor you haven't worked wit describe your pharmacy work history (if you have not worked in a pharr indicate that).
-What are the current courses you're taking and what topics are you co brief summary)?
-If it is summer, what courses did you complete last sem My personal, specific, measurable goals for this introductory pharmacy are: 1. practice experience 2.
+If this is a new IPPE site and/or a new preceptor you haven't worked with in the past, please describe your pharmacy work history (if you have not worked in a pharmacy before, please indicate that).

+What are the current courses you're taking and what topics are you covering right now (very brief summary)?
+If it is summer, what courses did you complete last semester?

+My personal, specific, measurable goals for this introductory pharmacy practice experience are: